mbabker/JWTRefreshTokenBundle/README.md

 ### Step 1: Download the Bundle

 **It's important you manually require either Doctrine's ORM or MongoDB ODM as well, these packages are not required automatically as you can choose between them.
 Failing to do so may trigger errors on installation**

+If using Symfony 5.2 or older, you will also need to install the `symfony/security-guard` package, it is only required for the legacy authentication API and is not compatible with Symfony 6.0.

 With Doctrine's ORM